Single Sign-On (SSO) is a service permitting the use of one set of login credentials (username and password) to access multiple applications.

 Why use SSO in EngagementHQ?

-Single Sign-On (SSO) can help improve your admin and participants' user experience.
+Single Sign-On (SSO) can help improve your admin user experience.
 With SSO you don't have to register a new account and remember a new username and password.
 Instead, you and your colleagues can simply log into EngagementHQ with the same credentials you use to log into your existing systems every day at work.

 How does it look?